“Where do I look to find grants for my nonprofit?”

 1. Create a list of needs.
 Before you start researching, make sure you understand what you need funds for exactly.
 To do this, sit down with your leadership team and program folks to generate a list of needs for the upcoming year.
 Include things that are very specific to programming, like supplies, materials, and mileage for an existing program or startup funds for a new program.
 Also think about costs that are more general to the organization like funding your overhead.
 Keep brainstorming until you can’t think of anything else you might need money for.

 2. Prioritize your list.
 Once you have your list of needs, figure out which ones are the most important.
 Perhaps there are a few items that rise to the top of the list?
-Or maybe your Executive Director wants you to focus on certain ones?
+Or maybe your Executive Director or Board wants you to focus on certain ones?
 How ever you choose to prioritize, just be sure you understand which items come first.

 3. Determine costs.
 Next, put some dollar signs next to those costs.
 While it’s important to know what you need to fund, knowing how much you need to fund is important too.
 Don’t guess how much supplies or staff will cost – do the research to find out exactly how much you’ll need to pay for everything.

-How to Find Perfect Grant Opportunities
+How to Find Grants that are a Perfect Fit

 Once you have an idea of what you need to fund, what it will cost, and when you need the money, it’s time to find the perfect grant opportunities for your nonprofit.